Baoxing County: Post-1949

 Baoxing was in Xikang Province until 1955, when Xikang was merged with and became a part of Sichuan Province.
 Though Baoxing's significance as the biggest county of the provincial capital of Xikang Province, Ya'an City, was dimmed by this merger, its weight as the type locality and ideal resort for giant pandas has not been devalued.
 From 1957 to 1982, more than 15 giant pandas were chosen from Baoxing's Fengtongzhai National Natural Protected Area, and sent overseas to various nations such as the United States, Spain, France, Mexico and Japan, as gifts from China.

+Administrative divisions

+Baoxing County comprises 3 towns, 3 townships and 1 ethnic township: